 - 1. An application for admission with application fee of \$35 (non-refundable). - 2.
 An official transcript from each college previously attended (sent directly from the institution to UMHB).
 Even though courses taken at one institution are noted on another college's transcript, applicants must submit transcripts from the institution at which the courses were taken.
-Transcripts from other institutions which have been submitted for admission or evaluation become part of the student's academic file and are not returned or copied for distribution
+Transcripts from other institutions which have been submitted for admission or evaluation become part of the student's academic file and are not returned or copied for distribution status.

-A limited number of students with a grade point average between 1.5 and 1.99 may be admitted on probationary status.
 Typically, students with a grade point average of less than 1.5 will not be admitted.
-Written appeals will be sent to the Office of Admissions and Recruiting for further consideration.
-See Probation for more information.
+Written appeals will be sent to the Vice President for Enrollment Management and/or Director of Admissions and Recruiting.
+An interview may be required.
+See Probation (p.
+42) for more information.

+A limited number of students with a grade point average between 1.5 and 1.99 may be admitted on probationary